 When you submit an offer, if you have a pre- qualification letter, it lets sellers know a Loan Officer such as myself has reviewed your current financial situation and conditionally determined you can afford to buy a house.
 This gives home sellers confidence that the process is unlikely to get derailed because you can’t secure financing.

 Once your loan application is submitted, you will see my requests for loan documentation.
 Once all of this is received, I will pull your credit history and determine what, if anything, needs to be addressed before putting in offers on homes.

 Perhaps you've been a victim of identity fraud?
 Perhaps there are debts that you were unaware of?
 There's a lot of things that can cause mortgage approval delays.
 When you start your mortgage early, you will have more time and opportunity to correct issues found for a smoother loan closing.

 Ready to begin?
 Please take this short questionnaire.
 Once submitted, I will give you a call to discuss your specific loan needs and help you start your loan application.

-* Pre-qualification is based on a preliminary review of credit information provided to Veritas Funding which has not been reviewed by Underwriting.
+* Pre-qualification is based on a preliminary review of credit information provided to Guild Mortgage which has not been reviewed by Underwriting.
 Final loan approval is subject to a full Underwriting review of support documentation including, but not limited to, applicants’ creditworthiness, assets, income information, and a satisfactory appraisal.

 When you receive your pre- qualification letter, it will show a relatively short period between 30 to 90 days.
 You will probably want to wait to get a pre-approval letter until you’re ready to start seriously shopping for a home.